jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 The biggest shortcoming with our current models is that they only predict three classes.
 This is because songs in the ‘party’ genre only fall into three of our five potential classes.
 Because of this, we decided to only predict those three classes.
 This made our model not generalizable.

-- We also split songs with multiple artists into individual rows in order to link attributes to artists.
-- We then used a label encoder to encode categorical data such as album name, artist, and track genre.
-However, we quickly realized that we needed to backtrack, as our vision to predict popularity across all genres was flawed — two songs might hold similar popularity scores, but if they belong in starkly different genres, it's impossible to draw correlations between musical attributes that fluctuate with genre changes.
-For example, ‘I’m Yours’ by Jason Mraz is an acoustic hit with a popularity score above 80 but a low energy score, whereas ‘The Motto’ by Tiesto has high energy and a similar popularity score, stemming from the trance/EDM genre.
-We decided to focus in on a single genre, ‘party’, for the remainder of our project, to ensure that the general musical makeup would be similar enough to draw comparisons.

 We initially planned to make a logistic regression model, but we quickly ran into an issue.
 A logistic regression model only does binary classification so it cannot be used to classify data with more than 2 classes; 3 in our case.
 We still ran the model because though this result was incorrect, it gave us a baseline accuracy to improve from.